rahul-MyGit/order-management/README.md

 4. **Testing Coverage**: Tests can be more optimal to cover every edge cases of the application.

 5. **Monitoring and Analytics**: Integrate prometheus and grafana for monitoring the server.
 So that it'll serve at least P90.

+6. **Redis**: If the pagination is result is required by other services then we can use redis for cache.
+Also it would be optimal if there are many requests.